brimdata/cloud/README.md

 ### The Brim App

+The Brim App can communicate with and switch between different instances of Zed lakes, including the local Zed lake it automatically launches on `localhost`.
+Cloud connections are a bit like Slack's teams, where Slack lets you easily switch between teams.

 To connect to the cloud from the Brim app, click on the lake dropdown in the upper left area of the window where you see the down carrot and click on _Add Lake..._.